 - Coming out as a teenager and coming out as an adult can mean very different things.

 - For example, a later-in-life lesbian might face distrust from the gay community and invasive questioning from family and friends.

-- But an LGBTQIA+ person who comes out later in life can also incur advantages like more freedom and self-awareness.
+- However, an LGBTQIA+ person who comes out later in life can also incur advantages like more freedom and self-awareness.

-- Whenever someone decides (or doesn’t!) to come out of the closet, they deserve acceptance and equality regardless of their decision.
+- Whenever someone decides (or doesn’t!) to come out of the closet, they deserve acceptance and equality, regardless of their decision or its timing.

 The text message reads: “Did you know that Nancy is a lesbian now?!”
 And so the gossip begins.
 “But Nancy was married to a man for 15 years and they had three children together, and now she’s divorcing this great guy so she can date WOMEN and how could she do that to her FAMILY and blah blah blah.”

 Even though Nancy’s sexual orientation is none of our business, let’s make this a teachable moment.
 What’s going on with Nancy, the late-in-life lesbian?

 There are a ton of reasons why an LGBTQIA+ person’s orientation may not fully emerge until well into adulthood.
 First, there may be external forces at play: heteronormative culture, religious expectations, stigma, discrimination, etc. Then there are the internal forces like shame, fear, and discomfort.
 There’s internalized homophobia.
 There’s denial.
-There’s unawareness of one’s own desires.
+There’s the unawareness of or subconscious suppression one’s own desires.

 In Nancy’s case, her orientation shifted over time.
 Looking back, she’d felt attracted to a few different women when she was younger, but she’d suppressed those feelings.
 Then her bisexuality was obscured by her long-term relationship with her husband.
 Then she was so consumed with raising a family that she neglected her own needs and desires, sweeping them under the rug because she was indoctrinated to think they were “selfish.”